craigmckeachie/a_demos/notes.md

 4. Update a14 to a16 in `generated-script.sh`

-5. Add npm installs before checkout -b line
+5. Add npm installs before checkout -b line.
+If you don't regenerate script these will not need to be added.

 to ngrx/counter
 npm i @ngrx/store @ngrx/store-devtools